-- cancel your Contract during this time, we return the greater of Purchase Payments less withdrawals and less any investment advisory fees deducted from your Contract if you authorize your Financial Professional's firm to receive these fees, or Contract Value.
-We do not apply a MVA or deduct any other Contract fees or expenses if you cancel your Contract during the free look period. - do not cancel your Contract during this time, we re-allocate your Contract Value to the Index Options according to your allocation instructions on the Index Effective Date.
+- cancel your Contract during this time, we return the greater of Purchase Payments less withdrawals, or Contract Value.
+We do not assess a withdrawal charge or deduct any other Contract fees or expenses if you cancel your Contract during the free look period.
+If you take a withdrawal (including financial adviser fees that you choose to have us pay from this Contract) that is subject to a withdrawal charge and then cancel your Contract during the free look period, we will refund any previously deducted withdrawal charge upon cancellation. - do not cancel your Contract during this time, we re-allocate your Contract Value to the Index Options according to your allocation instructions on the Index Effective Date.